OpenNFT/OpenNFT/docs/install_pycharm.rst

 .. rubric:: Customized installation.

-If you have several MATLAB versions and you need to specify MATLAB root directory
+If there are several MATLAB versions, you have to specify the MATLAB root directory

 .. code-block::

     pip install -U pip setuptools wheel
     pip install -U -r requirements.txt

-To install ``matlabengineforpython`` you can use one of these methods
+To install ``matlabengineforpython`` you can use one of the following methods.

+If ...

 .. image:: _static/pycharminstall_5.png